Lurcher

-A lurcher is a cross-bred dog resulting from mating a Greyhound or other sighthound with a dog of different type, commonly a herding dog or a terrier.
-The lurcher was for hundreds of years strongly associated with poaching; in modern times it is kept as a hunting dog or companion dog.
+A lurcher is a crossbred dog resulting from mating a greyhound or other sighthound with a dog of another type such as a herding dog or a terrier.
+The lurcher is not a "breed": the term is a generic descriptor of a diverse group of dogs.
+They're known for being loyal, fast, and versatile.
+For hundreds of years, lurchers were strongly associated with poaching; in modern times, they are kept as hunting or companion dogs.